-The Masters Qualifying Program (MQP) is a one year full time non-award program which cannot be studied part-time and is offered to only international students whose home institution is one with whom a formal international Articulation Agreement has been agreed by the University and partner institution.
+The Masters Qualifying Program (MQP) is a one-year full time non-award program and is offered to only international students whose home institution is one with whom a formal international Articulation Agreement has been agreed by the University and partner institution.

 The MQP is intended to enable international students to undertake sufficient postgraduate coursework courses to be counted at the home institution towards a Bachelor degree and at the University of Adelaide towards the destination Master when a formal offer is made.
 For a 48 unit destination Master, the MQP consists of 24 units plus the remaining 24 units in the destination Master are taken subsequently.

 The MQP must provide courses that are content-based not placement-based and must be completed successfully as a condition of entry to the destination Master.